-In 2013, the growing online advertising industry spent about $35 billion.
-Of that, almost 70% of this was spent on performance marketing.
+In 2018, the growing online advertising industry spent about $229 billion only in the US.
 So what is performance marketing?
 Performance marketing is most likely the most misunderstood and underappreciated forms of online advertising.
 But we’ll explain all here:

 What is performance marketing?